Household Support Fund

 Additional funds for households most in need

-The London Borough of Bexley is set to distribute funds through local organisations to help support those who need it most.
+The London Borough of Bexley distributed funds through local organisations to help support those who need it most.

-The funds are part of the latest allocation of the Household Support Fund (HSF) from the Department for Work and Pensions.
-The Council has been allocated a grant of £1.54m to help local residents until the end of September 2024.
+The funds were part of the latest allocation of the Household Support Fund (HSF) from the Department for Work and Pensions.

-The funds will be distributed by the Council principally through local partner voluntary and community groups.
+The funds were distributed by the Council principally through local partner voluntary and community groups.

 The money will be used for:

-• local organisations that support with debt and financial advice
+- local organisations that support with debt and benefits advice to households

 More information and advice for anyone struggling is available on Help with the cost of living.